ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 ## Quick Start

-If you want to get right into some code, we have a few options to get you started with building with Greenwood right away:
+If you want to get right into the code, we have a few options to get you started Greenwood:

 - Init Command
 - Command Line (w/ `npx`)